-For the love of hygge, it's okay to scale back on your Christmas decor this year.
+It's okay to scale back on your Christmas decor this year.
 Consider taking a minimalistic Christmas decor approach, like in this lovely room from Annabode.
-At first glance it feels under-decorated, but the beauty is in the small details.
+At first glance, it feels under-decorated, but the beauty is in the small details.
 The evergreen accents and candle glow are enough to give this room a Christmas-y feelContinue to 10 of 21 below.

 10 of 21

 A Decked-Out RV

 Can you believe this living room from Mountain Modern Life is actually in an RV?
 Whether it's an apartment, a house, a dorm room—or yes, even an RV—there's a way to decorate your space for the holidays.
 Again, work with the natural elements of the room to come up with a decor scheme.
 In this case, the decor has an outdoorsy feel.Continue to 11 of 21 below.

 11 of 21

 There's never a bad time to play with metallics, but Christmas is definitely a great opportunity.
 This frosty living room from Driven by Decor uses golds and silvers to add a bit of seasonal glam.
 If you tend to be reserved when it comes to your decor, the holidays are ideal for pushing your boundaries and add a little extra sparkle.Continue to 12 of 21 below.

 12 of 21